 Goehring announces availability of specialty crop grants

-North Dakota has not yet received an allocation amount from USDA's Agriculture Marketing Service but is expected to receive it in March 2017 (updated 3/2/17 - the allocation is $2.4 million dollars).
+North Dakota has not yet received an allocation amount from USDA’s Agriculture Marketing Service but is expected to receive it later this month or next month.
 The North Dakota Department of Agriculture (NDDA) will distribute the funds through a competitive grant program.

-Eligible applications include developing new and improved seed varieties and specialty crops; pest and disease control; and investing in specialty crop research, including research to focus on conservation and environmental outcomes.
+Eligible applications include enhancing food safety; pest and disease control; developing new and improved seed varieties and specialty crops; and increasing child and adult nutrition knowledge and consumption of specialty crops.
 Projects that directly benefit specific, commercial products or profit a single organization, institution or individual are not eligible.

 The USDA defines specialty crops as “fruits and vegetables, tree nuts, dried fruits, horticulture and nursery crops.”
 Specialty crops grown commercially in North Dakota include dry beans, dry peas, lentils, potatoes, confection sunflowers, grapes, honey and various vegetables.

-Goehring said persons needing more information should contact Emily Edlund at (701) 328-2191 or email@example.com.
+Goehring said persons needing more information should contact Deanna Gierszewski at (701) 328-2191 or email@example.com.